-The purpose of this policy is to establish emergency response and evacuation procedures for Medgar Evers College, as required by the Higher Education Opportunity Act of 2008.
+This policy aims to establish emergency response and evacuation procedures for Medgar Evers College, as required by the Higher Education Opportunity Act of 2008.
 This policy applies to all students and employees of Medgar Evers College.

-For the purposes of this policy a significant emergency or dangerous situation involves an immediate threat to the health or safety of students or employees occurring on campus.
+For this policy, a significant emergency or dangerous situation involves an immediate threat to the health or safety of students or employees occurring on campus.
 In the event of an emergency, Medgar Evers College will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the college community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees and visitors.